 Leaks.
 A leak in an rooftop AC unit can cost US$100 per unit per year in wasted energy.
 On a quarterly basis, cabinet panels and ducts on rooftop HVAC equipment should be checked for leaks.
 A check should also be made to ensure units are secure, with all screws in place.
 On an annual basis, inspect all access panels and gaskets, particularly on the supply-air side, where pressure is higher.

 Condenser coils.
 Cleaning the condenser coil is one of the most cost-effective ways to save energy in HVAC systems.
-A dirty coil that raises condensing temperatures by as little as 10° Fahrenheit can increase power consumption by 10 percent—resulting in about $120 in electricity costs for a 10-ton unit operating 1,000 hours per year.
+A dirty coil that raises condensing temperatures by as little as 10° Fahrenheit can increase power consumption by 10%—resulting in about $120 in electricity costs for a 10-ton unit operating 1,000 hours per year.
 Condenser coils should be checked for debris on a quarterly basis and cleaned at least once a year.

 Hot water systems.
 To maintain optimum efficiency and prevent waste, the burners of gas- or oil-fired water heaters should be tested and adjusted annually.
 Fixtures should be periodically flushed with hot water to control bacteria growth.
 Storage-type water heater tanks should be flushed out annually to remove sediments that reduce heat-transfer efficiency.